RokLenarcic/memento/doc/motivation.md

 Why not use `core.memoize`?

-That library lacks an important feature: it does not guarantee that the function being memoized will be called only once per each key in the presence of multiple threads accessing it.

-First idea for this library was to create a `core.cache` caching provider that has that guarantee and pass it to `core.memoize`.
-But the protocol itself does not allow for a good solution.

-Once I was convinced that I need to create a separate library I wanted to have more "killer" features that `core.memoize` does not have.

-## Important features

-#### Execute once semantics

-So the main reason for this library is that it needs to execute the memoized function once per parameter list value, even if having concurrent calls.

-It should not cache calls on exceptions.

 #### Multiple eviction strategies

 I've decided to use the Guava Cache and it allows similar cache eviction strategies than `core.memoize` like